covidvis/covid19-vis/website/index.markdown

 As a first step towards understanding the impact of interventions, the visualization above shows the logarithm of the number of confirmed cases over time, for the 20 countries with the most confirmed cases of SARS-CoV-2.
-Selecting the <i>World: Deaths</i> tab will
-lead to a similar visualization for deaths in countries, while selecting the <i>USA</i> tabs show the confirmed cases or deaths across US states.
-We overlaid our trends with various countermeasures taken by the governing entities.
+We have overlaid our trends with various countermeasures taken by the governing entities.
 We invite the reader to reveal such measures on a per-region basis in the chart by clicking the legend (recommended), the dropdown below the chart, or the chart itself.
+You can switch between the visualizations for countries or US states by switching between the
+<i>World</i> or <i>USA</i> tabs,
+and between the visualizations for confirmed cases or deaths by switching between the <i>Cases</i>
+or <i>Deaths</i> tabs.

+Selecting the <i>Deaths</i> tab will lead to a similar visualization for deaths in countries, while selecting the <i>USA</i> tab will show the cases or deaths across US states.
 </p>